 \subsection{Implementation Detail}

-To ensure successful reproducibility, we outline four key technical aspects and details of GenRecal: (a) the structure detail of Recalibrator, (b) the visual instruction tuning dataset, and (c) specific details of training and evaluation.
+To ensure reproducibility, we outline three key technical aspects of GenRecal: (a) the structure of the Recalibrator, (b) the projection layers, and (c) training and evaluation details.

-\paragraph{(a) Structure Detail of Recalibrator.} As described in Section~\ref{sec:method}, Recalibrator is composed of two transformer decoder blocks (\textit{Rec-body}) and two projectors (\textit{Rec-proj-pre} and \textit{Rec-proj-post}).
-The decoder blocks follow all configurations of small VLMs' decoder block such as causal mask, hidden dimensions, number of heads, and FFN structure.
-In addition, the projectors include the one-layer linear module.
-For propagation in Recalibrator, there are some critical techniques that should be considered.
-New positional embedding should be assigned to input sequence for \textit{Recalib-body}.
-This is because the input sequence is based on question features in small VLMs and answer features in large VLMs, so they naturally have different type of positional embeddings and wrongly matched position-ids as well, when we are concatenating the features from large and small VLMs.
-Therefore, we employ another RoPE~\cite{su2024roformer} to realign their positional embeddings, and their position-ids are re-assigned as well.
-Lastly, we apply additional layer-norm~\cite{ba2016layernormalization} into the output features of Recalibrator for stable adaptation, before meeting \textit{VLM-head} of large VLM.
+\textbf{(a) Structure Detail of Recalibrator.} This is composed of two transformer decoder blocks (\textit{Rec-body}) and two projectors (\textit{Proj-pre} and \textit{Proj-post}).
+The decoder blocks follow all configurations of the small VLM's decoder block, such as the causal mask, hidden dimensions, number of heads, and FFN structure.
+We use transformer decoder blocks for \textit{Rec-body} because they naturally process the concatenated student and teacher features in \cref{fig:3} as a sequence.
+Moreover, these features must preserve token ordering, so we introduce new positional embeddings (NPE).
+This design enables effective sequential modeling and representation alignment between heterogeneous VLMs.
+To this end, we employ an additional RoPE~\cite{su2024roformer} to realign their positional embeddings, and their position IDs are reassigned accordingly.
+Lastly, we apply an additional layer norm~\cite{ba2016layernormalization} to the output features of the Recalibrator for stable adaptation.